LinuxForHealth/FHIR/operation/fhir-operation-erase/README.md

 1. Version specific deletes, however, constructing certain Bundle types results in non-deterministic results.
 This was deemed to be too error prone.
 2. No Version specific reindexing.
 3. Included Resources are not deleted and are implementor choice to remove - for instance, a patient with a provenance, only the patient is deleted.
+4. The downstream caches are not erased - e.g. Private Http Caches.

+**Business Logic Considerations**

+The following should be considered:
+1. If you are looking up the Patient ID via MRN using Search, then Patient resource should be deleted last.

 # Acceptance Criteria